 Another third luggage option is a cargo trailer.
 Check out my panniers vs trailer pros and cons list for more info.

-What Bags Will I Need for a Budget Bikepacking Setup?
+Bags for Budget Bikepacking

 - Attach additional gear- If you have space, you can strap more gear to your handlebars.
-For example, you could slide your tent or poles between the straps and the bag.
-Tuck your rain jacket under the straps.
-Attach your cooking pot by running the strap through the handle.
+For example, you could slide your tent or tent poles between the straps and the dry bag.
+You could tuck your rain jacket under the straps.
+You could attach your cooking pot by running the strap through the handle.
 Another option is to clip or tie a small accessory bag to the straps.
 This could expand your luggage capacity by 2-5 liters.
 A toiletry bag or fanny pack would work well for this.

 - A jacket